Anupam Tripathi

 Testing limits knowingly

-Repeated rule-breaking despite clear understanding
+Repeated rule-breaking despite a clear understanding

 Intentional boundary-pushing